 The majority of our neurotransmitters (serotonin in particular) and 70-80% of our immune system are made or located in the gut.
 Once the gut has been damaged there is a greater chance of fewer neurotransmitters being produced and the immune system running low or misfiring.
 As a consequence, our brain, nervous and immune systems cannot function properly, which can cause this huge array of health conditions.

-This “dumping” may explain why so many kids need high doses of nutrients despite eating a “healthy diet”.
+This “dumping” may explain why so many kids need high doses of additional nutrients despite eating a “healthy diet”.
 And since the bad bugs tend to steal the nutrients anyway, there is often not much left to feed the child’s body and brain.
 If the gut has been severely damaged, it will struggle even to absorb the basics, so to heal it, we generally use capsules, liquid or powdered food supplements and sometimes vitamin skin patches, which work better than tablets, as they are easier to break down and absorb.

 - Replace the engines that aid proper digestion and absorption, such as pancreatic enzymes, hydrochloric acid and bile acids.
 Adding in plenty of lemon juice and apple cider vinegar and bitter salad leaves, as well as chewing food properly can make a good start.

 - Alterations in intestinal permeability

 - Intestinal permeability – a new target for disease prevention and therapy

 - Claudins in intestines – Distribution and functional significance in health and diseases